 If it does, it’ll DIFFERENTIATE into 2 kinds of B cells – EFFECTOR B CELLS (aka plasma cells) & MEMORY B CELLS.
 Effector B cells make lots of that antibody (each can make millions of the antibody molecule) &, instead of displaying them on their surface, they secrete them into the bloodstream for a wider-reaching response

 The memory B cells display the antibody on the surface like the original naive cell, but now in the “permanent collection.”
 Unlike with CRISPR, this “permanent” memory isn’t stored in our genome, and it isn’t passed down in our genes.
 Only that subset of cells knows it.
-Those memory B cells live in the bone marrow (which is why bone marrow transplants “swap” someone’s immune memory) & can circulate between lymph nodes – they secrete a low level of antibodies to keep watch (which is why babies can get immunity from their mother’s breast milk)
+Those memory B cells live in the bone marrow (which is why bone marrow transplants “swap” someone’s immune memory) & can circulate between lymph nodes – they secrete a low level of antibodies to keep watch.

 So if the body encounters that invader again, it doesn’t have to search through billions of potential antibodies to find a match – it has one in the “permanent” collection, it just has to make more of it.